 Being autonomy supportive doesn’t mean allowing the kid to behave any way they want.
 It means the child perceives the parent as non-controlling and they encourage autonomy.

-“Helicoptering” can be beneficials if the kid experiences it as supportive and not controlling.
-But if the kid perceives the parent as controlling, it doesn’t matter whether the parent is supportive because without autonomy, the child won’t flourish in their development.
+“Helicoptering” can be beneficial if the kid experiences it as supportive and not controlling.
+But if children’s experiences are perceived as being controlled, it doesn’t matter whether the parent is supportive because without autonomy, the child won’t flourish in their development.

 How To Stop Helicopter Parenting

-Most helicopter parents have good intentions.
+Most parents who “helicopter” have good intentions.
 They want their children to be healthy, happy and successful.
 They want to help and support their kids in their parenting journey.

-To stop helicopter parenting, draw the line between helping and controlling.
+To break free from helicopter parenting, draw the line between helping and controlling.
 It’s great to be a helpful and supportive parent as long as we don’t cross the line and start directing, or worse dictating, our children’s every move.

-A bad grade, a wrong college, being rejected from a sports team or a botched job interview will not ruin our kids’ future.
+A low grade, a wrong college, being rejected from a sports team or a botched job interview will not ruin our kids’ future.
 On the contrary, they are great lessons our children can learn from, with our guidance and support.